Extend the fun of Christmas with a DIY fabric advent calendar. For less than $20, this calendar can be used year after year.

-The whole project will set you back around $15 – $20 if you’re buying from scratch at Spotlight.
+This project will set you back around $15 – $20.
 Everything on my calendar happened to be leftover from other projects, so it didn’t cost anything ‘extra’.

 You don’t need to use Christmas fabric, anything would look great, so check out the fabrics you’ve already got on hand.
 A single colour for all pockets and lettering would look really nice too, especially if you were matching your calendar to a particular colour scheme.